How To Get Personal Care Products at a Great Price

 Our customers, who compete on price, run into difficulty when they would like to include in their formula expensive ingredients at greater quantities than competing products.

 The materials price does not need to come as a shock, however, since BPI Labs can create a formulation and price it simultaneously.
-We’ll notify you of the bulk-material price after you’ve approved a sample.
-The bulk-material price is the cost involved in just the material acquisition and compounding, and this is your manufacturing price if you will not have BPI Labs filling your product.
+Your first price is a budgetary, bulk material price and it is the cost involved in just the material acquisition and compounding.
 If you do not like this price then we will iterate on the formulation until you have satisfactory price or until we don’t believe the formulation can be feasibly altered any further for cost savings.

 Packaging and Direct Labor